How to make better decisions as a Customer Insight leader

 So, for this topic, I’m pleased to also share this useful summary from our regular guest blogger Annette Franz over on her own CX Journey blog.
 In this, two post series, she usefully summarises key advice from Peter Drucker’s “The Practice of Management“.
 From my own experience as a leader, I especially like the point to ‘develop alternative solutions’.
 Working within a large organisation one needs to be conscious of & swim upstream against ‘group think’.
 Sounds advice here…

-Have you adopted a decision-making process that works well for you?
 If you have, I’d love to hear about it.
 If not, read on.
 As a leader, your next best action is based on making a decision as to what that action will be.
 How do you arrive at that decision?
+I’ve been reading Peter Drucker’s The Practice of Management; in it, Drucker devotes a chapter to decision making.

 Decision making in regards to Machine Learning